S-C-A-N/SCANsat/README.md

 ### [:top:][top] 0a.
 FAQs

+  * For some basic scanning strategies, as well as a description of resource scanning, check out the [SCANsat wiki][SCANsat:wiki]

   * What does SCANsat do?
     * It allows you to scan planetary bodies for terrain, biome, and resource information and generate various kinds of maps.
   * How does SCANsat affect gameplay?